lostish/lostish/README.md

 I'm a web dev who wants to be a Full-Stack developer and Software Enginner.
 I love to try everthing (low level, mid level, high level) and i like new challenges and interesting projects.

-I'm always looking for people to talk to and projects with.
+I'm always looking for people to talk to and do projects with.

 > I'm new Arch Linux user